Yegiyan/CS156-Pacman/Info.md

   - The ghosts move slower than usual, and their direction is chosen randomly at each intersection
   - Pac-Man can eat the ghosts for extra points during this mode.
 After being eaten, a ghost's eyes return to the ghost pen (the starting area), where it regenerates and resumes its normal behavior

-## GHOST PROGRESSION

-### Level Progression
-- As levels progress, the duration of Frightened mode decreases, and the ghosts generally move faster (except when Frightened)

-### Ghost Behavior and Timing
-- Ghosts have specific timing patterns for switching between Scatter and Chase modes, and these become shorter as the game progresses

-### Tunnels
-- The side tunnels (or "warp tunnels") that connect the left and right sides of the screen cause Pac-Man and the ghosts slow down while passing through these tunnels

-### Cornering
-- When maneuvering around corners, Pac-Man can "cut corners" by turning just before he actually reaches the turn

-### Ghost Release from the Pen
-- Ghosts are initially confined in the central pen and begin to leave one by one

 ## SCORING LOGIC

 ### Pellets